ALLISON (D'AMBROSIO) BONES

 Kelli is an avid reader, active foster/adoptive parent, crafter, special needs advocate, and home improvement enthusiast.
 She and her husband live in Madisonville, Louisiana, and parent two dogs, four cats, and one amazing little boy.

 A native of Baltimore, Maryland, Marcus Palmer spent his formative years in New Jersey.
 Being born with an adventurous spirit, he boldly threw caution to the wind and set out for college in Arizona.
-Marcus received his Bachelor’s degree in Interdisciplinary Studies from Arizona State University, followed by a Certificate of Completion in Organizational Leadership from Rio Salado College.
+Marcus received his Bachelor’s degree in Interdisciplinary Studies from Arizona State University and a Certificate of Completion in Organizational Leadership from Rio Salado College.

 Marcus most recently served as Director of Business Development for a commercial finance company.
 He has been a part of the Bones’ circle of treasured friends since he and Allison first became colleagues fifteen years ago at GE Commercial Distribution Finance.
 Marcus and Jamie shared a love of travel, friendship, Sun Devil athletics and sports in general.